Skip to content

 Ashgabat National Museum is divided into three museums: the Museum of History, the Museum of Nature and Ethnography, and the Presidential Museum.
 The Museum of History has an ancient history museum hall that includes Neolithic tools from West Turkmenistan and relics from the Margiana civilisation from the Bronze Age, such as amulets, seals, and cups and tools manufactured.

 The Antique Hall also includes ancient relics, such as ships in the form of intricately carved ivory horns.
-You will enjoy visiting the place to learn more about the country’s history and the artistic and archaeological masterpieces that were located in the country long ago.
+You will enjoy visiting the place to learn more about the country’s history and the artistic and archaeological masterpieces that were located there long ago.

 When you are at the museum, you will find it is located in a large area with an incredible shape, besides those beautiful flowers around it from the outside.